How to validate JSON before formatting

 Recommended sequence

-1. Paste the payload into the JSON Validator.
+1. Paste the failing payload into the JSON Validator before changing whitespace.

-2. Fix the syntax issue the validator surfaces: commas, quotes, brackets, braces, or stray characters.
+2. Fix the first syntax issue: commas, quotes, brackets, braces, escaping, or stray characters.

 Common JSON errors to check first